jonathansharman/najan/src/ch04-00-binding.md

 # Binding

-A noun phrase in Najan can be unquantified or quantified.
-Unquantified noun phrases can be modified with a prepositional phrase and signify something in the abstract (e.g. "being human", "running", "love").
-Quantified noun phrases cannot be modified and signify a concrete instance, set, or amount of something (e.g.
-"you", "the victory", "two dogs", "some water", "several words").

-A quantified noun phrase can be a pronoun, quotation, or determiner phrase.
+Any verb phrase can also function as a noun phrase, signifying an abstract state or action (e.g. "being human", "running", "love").
+To talk about concrete instances, sets, or amounts of something (e.g. "you", "the victory", "two dogs", "some water", "several words"), one can use pronouns or determiner phrases.
-Determiner phrases can optionally bind the referent or referents to one or more assignable pronouns, with different binding semantics depending on the determiner.
+Determiner phrases can optionally bind the referent or referents to an assignable pronoun, with different binding semantics depending on the determiner used.

+> **Note:** Determiner phrases within quotations cannot affect the bindings of surrounding pronouns.
+Assignable pronouns contained in a quotation may have completely different referents than in the surrounding context—or even none at all, when using a quotation to talk about the pronouns themselves.

-This chapter will explain the function of Najan pronouns and determiners and how the two interact via binding expressions.
+This chapter explains the function of Najan pronouns and determiners and how the two interact via determiner phrases.